 This optional unit will allow you to spend time studying with one of our partner institutions.

-In your third year, your final collection, portfolio and thesis will allow you to undertake in-depth, self-sustained research and the opportunity to create a design collection.
+In Year 3, your final collection, portfolio and thesis will allow you to undertake in-depth, self-sustained research and the opportunity to create a design collection.
 You'll have the chance to show off your work at international, high-profile events such as Graduate Fashion Week.

 This unit focuses on the final collection.
 The unit provides the opportunity for you to take an individual approach to the design and production process and to manage this efficiently and effectively.